hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 For development an implementation of the `fabric-shim` and specifically the CLI that accompanies it is required

-**NOTE: for Fabric 1.3, this will need to be made a development dependency of the node model, and the `npm start` will need to call a defined app to start**
+**NOTE: for Fabric 1.4, this will need to be made a development dependency of the node module, and the `npm start` will need to call a defined app to start**

 ```
 {